 Hair Masks that you Can Try at Home

 Haircare tips aren’t complete without discussing some good ol’ hair masks.
 There’s no way you can have healthy hair without them.
 Moreover, self-pampering can actually feel quite good and rewarding.
 Therefore, always go for it.
 As far as what you should put on your hair, oils will forever be everyone’s number one choice.
 Among them, coconut oil has countless benefits, along with castor oil and argan oil.
 Make sure that whichever bottle you buy is 100% natural.
 They work at their best when pure.

 A hair care tip for those who’re suffering from an itchy scalp is the application of apple cider vinegar.
 However, be very careful about diluting it with water otherwise, it can burn your skin.
 It can help make your hair shinier, tangle-free, and leave them strengthened.
 You can also use some other items for your hair such as tea tree oil (good for dandruff), coconut milk, honey and banana combo as a conditioner, and fenugreek seeds in combination with yoghurt or lemon juice.
 While you’re going to use any hair mask, you should know exactly what your hair type is.
 Otherwise, some masks work better for dry hair than others.
 Some might over-dry your hair, which is why you’d need to find out what ingredients will best suit you.

-At Longevita, we understand that these hair care tips at home might not work out for everybody.
+We understand that these hair care tips at home might not work out for everybody.
 Those who’re suffering from androgenetic alopecia cannot find their cure in the above measures.
 It might help them in some ways.
 But, so far, lockdowns are only allowing us this.
 We can try to make the best out of it.
-If you want to book yourself a hair transplant surgery, then you can contact us for an online consultation.